ivanafons0/Portfolio/README.md

 # Portfolio

-Developing a software developing portfolio using vite, react and tailwindcss
+Developing a software developing portfolio using vite, react and tailwindcss.

+I use emailjs for the contact section where you can send a email to me without leaving the portfolio

 # React + Vite